 Why is Xanax so Addictive?

 Xanax is a Benzodiazepine commonly prescribed to relieve symptoms of anxiety disorders, panic attacks, and anxiety from depression.
 Xanax works by reducing the activity going on in your brain.
 It causes an extremely calming and even euphoric effect after taking it.
 This calming effect as well as the chemical addictiveness of it is what leads many users to dependence and addiction.
 Over time, prescribed Xanax users develop a higher tolerance to it and need to take more to gain the same results.
 Because of the raised tolerance and frequency of use, if you try to quit taking Xanax, you may go into withdrawal.
 This is why Xanax detox can be so dangerous.
 We will discuss Xanax withdrawal symptoms later in this article.
-Illegal use of Xanax has become more pronounced in recent years as it’s become largely popularized from rap culture.
+Illegal use of Xanax has become more pronounced in recent years as it’s become largely popularized from rap culture using terms like Xanax bars.
 Next we’ll discuss Xanax abuse warning signs so you know how to move forward if you need Xanax addiction treatment .

 Xanax Addiction and Abuse Warning Signs